mpvanderschelling/BMC-optimizer/README.md

 ## Configuration file
 The `config.txt` file contains the parameters you want to use in the model <br>
-For each line, specify the parameter, followed by a space and end with the value of that parameter For more information on the optimization model parameters, consult the [cikit-optimize documentation](https://scikit-optimize.github.io/stable/modules/generated/skopt.Optimizer.html?highlight=optimizer#skopt.Optimizer).
+For each line, specify the parameter, followed by a space and end with the value of that parameter <br>
+For more information on the optimization model parameters, consult the [scikit-optimize documentation](https://scikit-optimize.github.io/stable/modules/generated/skopt.Optimizer.html?highlight=optimizer#skopt.Optimizer).
 ```
 # search space boundaries
 fiber_lb 0.05